raphigaziano/barbar3/ROADMAP.rst

 - Add game modes (states) to client.
 Will be required to handle ui for items and other things.
+  - Basics done.
+API will probably evolve as we add more modes.
 - Action validation
 - Data driven action definitions ?
 - Data driven component definitions ?